lsst-sitcom/spot_motion_monitor/README.rst

 |license| |python| |version| |travis|

-User interface for Dome Seeing Monitor.
+User interface for a Dome Seeing Monitor.

 **NOTE**: This package only supports Python 3 and PyQt5.